Yahoo India Web Search

 More definitions, origin and scrabble points

-5. To subdue is to hold back, put down, or defeat.
+4. To subdue is to hold back, put down, or defeat.
 A Doberman can be subdued with a bone, but subduing a yapping toy poodle can be a mail carrier's greatest daily challenge.
+You can use the verb subdue in ways ranging from subtle to very forceful.

-6. Subdue means to reduce the force of something, or to prevent something from existing or developing, or to bring a person or group under control by using force.
-See how to use subdue in sentences, synonyms, related words and translations in different languages.
+6. to reduce the force of something, or to prevent something from existing or developing: The fire burned for eight hours before the fire crews could subdue it.
+He criticized the school for trying to subdue individual expression. to bring a person or group under control by using force:

 7. Subdue definition: to conquer and bring into subjection.
 See examples of SUBDUE used in a sentence.